The project

 The researcher

-Dr. Johana Kotišová is a Senior FWO Postdoctoral Researcher at the Vrije Universiteit Brussel, Department of Communication Sciences.
-She studied journalism and social anthropology and has a joint PhD in sociology.
-Johana’s research interests include crisis and conflict reporting, journalists’ safety, emotional labor, and mental well-being.
-Her current project, funded by Research Foundation – Flanders, focuses on journalists who had to leave their homes in the context of the Russian war against Ukraine.
-Her previous research, conducted within her Marie Skłodowska-Curie Individual Fellowship at the University of Amsterdam, dealt with risks among local and foreign media professionals covering the Russo-Ukrainian War and the Israeli-Palestinian conflict.
-She is the author of Crisis Reporters, Emotions, and Technology: An Ethnography (Palgrave Macmillan), a monograph on European crisis reporters’ emotions, professional ideology, and cynicism; her work has also been published in journals such as Journalism, Digital Journalism, International Journal of Press/Politics, Journalism Studies, and European Journal of Communication.
-Johana strives to produce research that is relevant and useful to journalists and helps make conflict-reporting ecosystems more ethical.
-Besides her academic work, she occasionally writes journalistic pieces.
+Dr. Johana Kotišová is an Assistant Professor in Documentary and Journalism at the University of Amsterdam.
+She has a background in journalism, social anthropology, and sociology.
+Johana’s research interests include crisis and conflict reporting, media professionals’ safety, emotional labor, and mental well-being.
+She authored Crisis Reporters, Emotions, and Technology: An Ethnography (Palgrave Macmillan), a monograph on European crisis reporters’ emotions, professional ideology, and cynicism; her work has also been published in journals such as Journalism, Digital Journalism, International Journal of Press/Politics, Journalism Studies, and European Journal of Communication.
+Besides her academic work, Johana occasionally writes journalistic stories and pursues training in nature therapy.

 Kotišová J and Van der Velden L (2023) The Affective Epistemology of Digital Journalism: Emotions as Knowledge Among On-the-Ground and OSINT Media Practitioners Covering the Russo-Ukrainian War.
 Digital Journalism.
 Epub ahead of print 16 November 2023.
 DOI: 10.1080/21670811.2023.2273531.